ph0ngp/linglook/notes.md

       - pnpm playwright-test "tests/\*\*/\*.test.ts" --browser chromium
       - somehow pnpm playwright-test "tests/\*\*/\*.test.ts" --browser firefox fails while the chromium one passed.
 But on Github both passed so no worry, perhaps it's just a local problem.
 As long as chromium passed locally, it's fine.
     - pnpm lint
+  - pnpm version:
+    - the root version is in package.json, you only need to set the version here.
+Run this to sync this version number to manifest.json and xcode project file.
+Also, the xcode build number will be +=1
   - command list is declared in package.json
     - devDependencies: only used for development purposes
 - packages and tools: